jwodder/versioningit/docs/how.rst

 ``versioningit`` registers plugins with both setuptools and Hatch that cause it to be run whenever one of those backends computes the metadata for a project in an environment in which ``versioningit`` is installed.
-If the project in question has a :file:`pyproject.toml` file with a ``[tool.versioningit]`` table (or, for Hatch only, a ``[tool.hatch.version]`` table containing more than just a ``source`` key), then ``versioningit`` performs the version calculations described above and sets the project's version to the final value.
+If the project in question has a :file:`versioningit.toml` or :file:`pyproject.toml` file with a ``[tool.versioningit]`` table (or, for Hatch only, a ``[tool.hatch.version]`` table containing more than just a ``source`` key), then ``versioningit`` performs the version calculations described above and sets the project's version to the final value.
 (If a version cannot be determined because the project is not in a repository or repository archive, then ``versioningit`` will assume the project is an unpacked sdist and will look for a :file:`PKG-INFO` file to fetch the version from instead.)
 If the configuration table contains a ``write`` subtable, then the ``write`` step will also be run at this time; the default ``write`` method creates a file at a specified path containing the project's version.

 ``onbuild`` Step
 ^^^^^^^^^^^^^^^^